kuzzleio/kuzzle/doc/2/guides/elasticsearch/v8/index.md

 ### Check Deprecation API

 * Elasticsearch Deprecation API can be used to check for any features or settings in your current cluster that are deprecated or removed in the 8.x version.
 Address these issues before proceeding.
-* Test in a Non-Production Environment
+* Test in a **Non-Production Environment**
 Conduct a dry run in a development environment to spot potential issues and estimate the duration the migration process might take.

 ### Migration Methods

+Theire are 2 strategies to upgrade Elasticsearch in a production environment:
 1. Re-indexing
 	* Step 1: Create a new cluster running Elasticsearch 8.x.
 	* Step 2: Take a snapshot of your data in the current 7.x cluster.